Safeguarding

 Please click on the link below to access the statutory guidance from the Department for Education.

 Please find supporting documents in relation to how the school keeps your child safe and the safeguarding procedures it will follow.
-It is imperative that all staff (including volunteers) read this guidance and provide consent that they have done so (a register exists to determine this).
+All staff (including volunteers) read this guidance and provide confirmation that they have done so.
 Schools must have regard to the guidance when carrying out their duties to safeguard and promote the welfare of children.
 This document contains information on what schools should do and sets out the legal duties with which schools must comply.

 Guidance for Safer Working Practices